|

 All sorts of secondary issues arise when the family is broken

-apart.
-In verse 7 Paul speaks of these “weak-willed
+verse 7 Paul speaks of these “weak-willed women” as those who

-women” as those who “always learning, but never able to acknowledge
+“always learning, but never able to acknowledge the truth”.

-changed over the centuries.
-People
+Things have not changed over the centuries.

-the moral and character quality of our lives tend to be sliding downward.
+character quality of our lives tend to be sliding downward.

 Simply knowing does not necessarily bring us to the truth or change